japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 Fetches a sequence of blocks from a remote node asynchronously

-fetchBlocks is part of the xref:storage:ShuffleClient.adoc#fetchBlocks[ShuffleClient] abstraction.
+fetchBlocks is part of the storage:ShuffleClient.md#fetchBlocks[ShuffleClient] abstraction.

 Used when BlockTransferService is requested to <<fetchBlockSync, fetch only one block (in a blocking fashion)>>